Aleslammer/Roll20_Deathwatch/docs/meleeattack.md

 * **Modifier** - Used for any miscellaneous modifier not already used above.
 * **PowerLevel** - The power level to use when attack intends to imbue the weapon with psychic energy.
 If the user does not have a psyRating this has no effect.

+## Notes

+The script does a few things of note.

+* Determines where and for how much the attacks hit.
+* Will re-roll the Righteous Fury attack for determining if confirmation.
+  * This does not mean that a Righteous Fury has landed.
+The damage is rolled after this script is complete and any RF damage must be rolled.
+* Will send hits and damage to the [DW_ApplyWounds](applywounds.md) api script.
+* When using as a force weapon will roll the opposed Will checks for determining force hits and damage.
+* You can enable logging of all sorts of API data by changing the value of the log constant.

+    ```javascript
+    const showLog = false;
+    ```

 ## Macro

 You can setup a token macro as well.
 So that when the user selects their token a button for attack will appear.
 This can be done on the "Attributes & Abilities" tab of the character sheet page.
 You need to set-up a separate one for each melee weapon.
 The key is to change the **weaponID** value to the row ID of the melee weapon you wish to setup a macro for.